 Pepe the Frog is an ‘anthropomorphic frog character’ created in 2005 by comic book artist Matt Furie (Know Your Meme (KYM) 2018a).
 Pepe was one of four main characters in Furie’s comic series Boy’s Club.
 The comics’ plotlines were generally light-hearted, revolving around the “blissfully stoned frog” and his friends leading a “simple life” of eating, drinking, gaming and crude humour (Furie 2016).
 In 2008, a toilet humour joke from the comic in which Pepe says, “Feels good man” was posted and popularised on the 4chan /b/ (random) messaging board (KYM 2018a).
 This board is one of the most well-known on the 4chan site, as it is not limited to any specific type of content and there are minimal rules policing what can and cannot be posted (KYM 2018b).
 Users of /b/ board are generally internet-savvy and less ‘politically correct’ than the average person in that they oppose limitations on their freedom of speech and praise memes with ‘shock value’ (KYM 2018b).

 Over the next few years, the Pepe meme grew in prominence online.
-The ‘Feels good man’ smiling Pepe () was one of a number of manifestations of the meme which became templates for further mutations.
+The ‘Feels good man’ smiling Pepe (image 1) was one of a number of manifestations of the meme which became templates for further mutations.
 I shall refer to these templates as ‘Reaction Pepes’.
-Other notable Reaction Pepes include the ‘Feels bad man’ sad Pepe and smug Pepe (images and ).
+Other notable Reaction Pepes include the ‘Feels bad man’ sad Pepe and smug Pepe (images 2 and 3).
 In a very short time, users of the meme had a Reaction Pepe at their disposal for almost every form of broad emotional response, which could then be tailored to create manifestations fitting specific situations.
 Pepe had become “a symbol fit for all of life’s ups and downs and the full spectrum of human emotions, as they played out online” (Nuzzi 2016).

 By 2014, Pepe was a widely recognised meme character across the internet.
 He had his own Tumblr and Facebook page (KYMa), and high-profile celebrities were posting humorous images of the frog on their social media (KYMa).
 ‘Rare Pepes’, meaning particularly unusual images of the frog were being swapped, bought and sold online as if they were collectables (KYMa).
 Pepe was constantly being reified as a meme: a series of manifestations, a set of behaviours and an attached set of ideals.
 The manifestations were the many Reaction Pepes, Rare Pepes and other Pepe images posted online.
 The behaviour was the making, sharing, liking and altering of these images across the internet.
 The associated ideal was generally a belief that Pepe was a funny and relatable character.
 This ideal is seemingly what gave the frog such mass appeal.